-C2 = Mark of partial exam (el dia del examen final), topics 4 to 6.
+C2 = Mark of partial exam (in period of final exams), topics 3 to 6.

 EF = Mark of Final exam (topic 1 to topic 6)

-PO = oral presentation (in groups of 3 students).
+PO = oral presentation or written work (maxim in groups of 3 students).

 NL = Final Laboratory mark.
 Will be calculated based on the average of the practices (25%) and grade the final exam laboratory (75%).